But I finally, I said, to hell with this discretionary versus non-discretionary spending stuff.

 Now, in addition, I haven't had a chance to listen to these.

-Mike Lee from Utah, Republican Senator from Utah is the guy leading the defunding effort.
+Mike Lee from Utah, Republican senator from Utah, is the guy leading the defunding effort.

 He was on Fox News Sunday yesterday with Chris Wallace.

-Chris Wallace said five Senate Republicans who originally signed on to your effort.
+Chris Wallace said, five Senate Republicans who originally signed on to your effort, no government funding unless you stop funding Obamacare.

 That's the continuing resolution the government should have done.

-He says those five senators are dropped out of your effort, and one of your Senate Republican colleagues is calling it one of the dumbest ideas I've ever heard.
+And one of your Senate Republican colleagues is calling it one of the dumbest ideas I've ever heard.

 This is yet another instance of Washington versus everyone else.